You know the feeling when your baby finally starts sleeping through the night, but your body still wakes you up at 5am because it’s cruel like that?

 After new parents work out how to soothe their newborn in the early days, in no time at all, they are faced with unsettledness due to growth spurts.
 Then comes every parent’s joy – teething, hooray!
 As they grow up, children can wake during the night when they’re unwell, restless, sick or have bad dreams.
 All the while, the general stress and anxiety that comes with being a parent affects parents’ sleep, too.

-The study participants were interviewed face-to-face and carried out once a year between 2008-2015.
+The study participants were interviewed face-to-face once a year between 2008-2015.
 Individual participants were asked to rate their sleep quality on a scale of 0 to 10, and were questioned about their regular sleep habits during the week and also on the weekend.

-And the results confirmed that it’s all downhill in terms of sleep for women after giving birth to the first child.
+And the results confirmed that it’s all downhill in terms of sleep for women after giving birth to their first child.

 On average, the mums lost about 40 minutes of sleep a night in the year after their baby arrived, compared to their pre-pregnancy sleep levels regardless of whether it was their firstborn or not.